How we’re standing with refugees through Covid-19 and beyond

 Building brighter futures

 In Malaysia, we are working with TENT and UNHCR to encourage the government to give refugees the right to work.
-Our ice cream brand Ben & Jerry’s is also committed to helping people who are refugees to further their careers.
-Ben & Jerry’s launched the Ice Academy in 2017 in partnership with TERN – The Entrepreneurial Refugee Network, to help newcomers overcome the barriers faced when trying to start their own entrepreneurial journey and build a new life in safety.
+Our ice cream brand Ben & Jerry’s is also committed to helping people who are refugees to further their careers. in 2017 in partnership with TERN – The Entrepreneurial Refugee Network, to help newcomers overcome the barriers faced when trying to start their own entrepreneurial journey and build a new life in safety.

 Through the Ice Academy they can access training, mentoring and part-time employment to help grow their business ideas.